Hurwa134/Hurwa134.github.io/ResearchQuestions.md

 Meditating to music and thinking about music as comparable to a religion, I remembered a poem that I read a few years ago by musician Jack White.
 I remembered it as “Music is Religion” but it is called “Music is Sacred.”
 I would love to embody a similar message in a multi-modal work.

-*Music is Sacred

-those of you who stand for the sanctity of music

-so that its soul can breathe

-and be heard

-so that it blooms in graveyards

-echoes in hotel hallways

-awakens neighbors in the night

-and fills people’s minds with fire

-shout it out loud with whatever microphone you have

-or these stones will shout for you.

-jump in front of demons,

-and stand over cowards and those who would intend

-to rip out your lungs and dampen your desire

-tell the living and the dead

-what you know in your heart to be true

-and what you know your ears

-will forever hear

-that the melody of the human race

-is a song that never ends.

-music is sacred.*

 (You can read the poem “Music is Sacred” in this [Rolling Stone article.](https://www.rollingstone.com/music/music-news/jack-white-pens-poem-music-is-sacred-237531/)